-- Providing a well-ordered environment in which all are fully aware of behavioural expectations. - Ensure pupils are clear about the part they can play to prevent bullying, including when they find themselves as bystanders. - Offering and promoting equal opportunities. - Encouraging, praising and positively reinforcing good relationships, behaviour and work. - Helping to develop strategies to eliminate undesirable behaviour both within and outside the classroom. - Caring for and taking a pride in the physical environment of the school. - Recording and reporting incidents of serious misconduct or bullying to the Deputy Head Pastoral, Head of Pre Prep, Head of EYFS and Headmistress.
-These reports may be initially logged by staff on iSAMS Reward and Conduct Manager and then transferred to the relevant files on the Bullying Log.
-Any notes, records or copies of emails are to be filed in the 'Bullying' folder on Staff SharePoint under the name of the child involved. - Providing a challenging and stimulating programme of study designed to enable all children to reach the highest standards of personal achievement. - Collective staff responsibility, ensuring all staff have responsibility for the behaviour for all children and not just the pupils in their class. - Being good role models punctual, well prepared and organised and appropriately dressed. - Taking quick, firm action to prevent one child inhibiting another's progress. - Providing opportunities for children to discuss appropriate and inappropriate behaviour.
+- Providing a well-ordered environment in which all are fully aware of behavioural expectations. - Ensure pupils are clear about the part they can play to prevent bullying, including when they find themselves as bystanders. - Offering and promoting equal opportunities. - Encouraging, praising and positively reinforcing good relationships, behaviour and work. - Helping to develop strategies to eliminate undesirable behaviour both within and outside the classroom. - Caring for and taking pride in the physical environment of the school. - Recording and reporting incidents of serious misconduct or bullying to the Deputy Head Pastoral, Head of Pre Prep, Head of EYFS and Headmistress.
+These reports may be logged by staff on CPOMS.
+Any notes, records or copies of emails are to be added to CPOMS incident log under the name of the child involved. - Providing a challenging and stimulating programme of study designed to enable all children to reach the highest standards of personal achievement. - Collective staff responsibility, ensuring all staff have responsibility for the behaviour for all children and not just the pupils in their class. - Being good role models punctual, well prepared and organised and appropriately dressed. - Taking quick, firm action to prevent one child inhibiting another's progress. - Providing opportunities for children to discuss appropriate and inappropriate behaviour.